ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 First of all you need to understand that Kangaroo is not just a Rigging Tool.
 It's a *Rigging Pipeline* that helps you also increment/version your assets, and even backup and share with the team.
-If you work in a studio where they have they own pipeline, then Kangaroo is still its own pipeline that runs parallel to the studio pipeline.
-Basically you can set things up to connect to the studio pipeline at two points:
+If you work in a studio where they have their own studio pipeline, then Kangaroo is still another pipeline that runs parallel to the studio pipeline.
+You can set things up to connect to the studio pipeline at two points:

 1. grabbing the model from studio pipeline, and later
 2. publishing the actual rig into the studio pipeline

-But how to do that is explained in **Python**
+But how to do that is explained in [Python - Connecting to Studio Pipeline](python.md#connecting-to-studio-pipeline)

 ### AssetsLocal
 First we need to create the AssetsLocal folder.
 It's the folder where you'll work.
-It can anywhere on your disk drive that don't don't necessarily share with others.
-Just create an empty folder, and specify that in the settings
+It can be anywhere on your disk drive and doesn't necessarily have to be shared with others.
+Just create an empty folder, and specify that in the settings:
 ![Alt text](images/settingAssetsLocal.jpg)

+**After changing the settings, Restart Maya.**

-Then inside that new folder, let's create another empty folder for your project, and name it \_\_MYPROJECT\_\_ It's important that there are **2 underscores** before the name, and **2 underscores** after the name.
+Then inside that new folder, let's create another empty folder for your project, and name it *\_\_MYPROJECT\_\_* It's important that there are **2 underscores** before the name, and **2 underscores** after the name.
 And all has to be UPPERCASE.
-Without following those rules, Kangaroo won't recognize the folder as a project
+Without following those rules, Kangaroo won't recognize the folder as a project.

 !!! note
     You could also specify the assestLocal path with the Environment Variable **KANGAROO_WORK_PATH**.
 This can be